steniowagner/steniowagner/README.md

 I create ideas and develop solutions in the shape of software using my creativity and my technical knowledge in JavaScript/TypeScript by building web apps with React and mobile-apps using React-Native that aren't just beautiful, but are enjoyable to use and really problem-solvers.
 Also, I create RESTful and GraphQL APIs using NodeJS that can handle high loads of requests and will never let you down.

-Always writing not just scalable softwares, but also the readable code that will make the scalability possible.
+Always writing not just scalable softwares, but also the clean code that will make the scalability possible.

 A clean and understandable code, as a good poem should be.